 If you’re thinking of moving to the UK, you’ll need to know the basics of navigating the British health system.
-In this article, we’ll give you the lowdown on how to get health insurance in the UK.
+In this article created by the Remitly team, we’ll give you the lowdown on how to get health insurance in the UK.
 That includes understanding the NHS, UK healthcare, medical insurance in the country, and more.

 How the healthcare system works in the UK

-Public healthcare in the UK is funded by taxpayers, and is considered one of the best, safest, and cheapest healthcare systems around.
-So you might be wondering why you even need to consider private health insurance on top of what the NHS offers.
+Public healthcare in the UK is funded by taxpayers and is considered one of the best, safest, and most affordable healthcare systems around.
+You might wonder why you even need to consider private health insurance on top of what the NHS offers.

-While it’s true that lots of NHS services are free and accessible for both UK residents and visitors, there are plenty of services that aren’t covered.
-In fact, 10.5% of the UK population also carry private health insurance, which hints that the NHS has a few flaws.
+While it’s true that many NHS services are free and accessible for both UK residents and visitors, plenty of services aren’t covered.
+In fact, 10.5% of the UK population also carry private health insurance, which hints that there are some gaps in the services and treatments offered through the NHS.

 Can foreigners access the NHS?